DigitalCampus/django-oppia/docs/training/intro/06_android.rst

 * Complete attendance sheet (if being run on different day to the other sessions)
 * Complete the competency checklist for each of the functions listed in the objectives.
 Facilitators to verify with each participant that they can perform each function
-* Complete a summary of the session main ideas/ topics.
+* Complete a summary of the session issues/difficulties participants had.